afrobrad/RepData_PeerAssessment1/PA1_template.md

 The number of records with missing data is 2304.

 The missing values may influence the results and analysis.
-To understand the impact, the missing values iwll be replaced with the following:
+To understand the impact, the missing values will be replaced with the following:
 - Daily mean number of steps
-- 0 if there are no steps recorded for a day (all records NA)
+- 0 steps if there are no steps recorded for a day (all records NA)

 Calculate the daily mean number of steps: